 Scoops for Schools is a collaborative philanthropy event with Farmhouse Fraternity, during which chapter members serve homemade ice cream sandwiches with Cookie Co.
 Cookies!
 The money raised at the event is donated to Lincoln Lighthouse.
 Lincoln Lighthouse is an after school program that offers academic support, evening meals, and recreational activities for middle and high school aged students.
 Scoops for Schools is held each September in the green space on the northeast corner of 16th and R Street (across the street from Gamma Phi).

 We’re excited to announce Gamma Phi Beta's newest annual philanthropy event the spring called Moonball!
-Moonball is a volleyball tournament, where event proceeds benefit our philanthropic partner, Girls on the Run.
+This year, Moonball will be a 5-on-5 basketball tournament, where event proceeds benefit our philanthropic partner, Girls on the Run.
 Students, campus organizations, local businesses and community members are invited to participate.
-Moonball will be held on Saturday, April 14, 2018 from 11 a.m. to 3 p.m. at Spikes Beach Bar and Grill.
-Teams of 6-8 people can sign up on Gamma Phi Beta Pi Chapter's Facebook page until March 22.
+Moonball will be held on Friday, March 29th, 2019 from 5 p.m. to 9 p.m. at the UNL City Campus Rec.
+Teams of 5-10 people can sign up on Gamma Phi Beta Pi Chapter's Facebook page soon.

 Chloe is from Omaha, NE and went to Elkhorn South High School.
 She is majoring in Nutrition and Dietetics and wants to be a sports dietician after college.
 She is involved with Huskers Helping Huskers, Pantry + volunteer, Student Advisory Board, and Order of Omega honor society.
 Chloe is always munching on soft pretzels while watching Wheel of Fortune or anything on Food Network.
 She is sassy and full of sarcasm, so she constantly keeps us on our toes!